NFL Top 100 Players of 2015

 The NFL Top 100 Players of 2015 was the fifth season in the series.
 It ended with reigning NFL Defensive Player of the Year J. J. Watt being ranked #1, thus marking the first year in the history of the countdown that the reigning NFL MVP was not ranked #1 (Aaron Rodgers was ranked #2).
 Super Bowl MVP Tom Brady was ranked #3.
+The San Francisco 49ers were the only team with no players on the list.